dfguan/deSPI/README.md

 ---

 #### Output Format
-Each sequence classified by deSPI results in a single line of output.
-Each Output line contains four/three tab-delimited fields; from left to right, they are:
+Each sequence classified by deSPI outputs a single line.
+Each line contains four/three tab-delimited fields; from left to right, they are:
-1. "C"/"U": one letter code indicates that the sequence was either classified or not.
+1. "C"/"U": the letter indicates whether the sequence is classified or not.
 2. The sequence ID, obtained from the FASTA/FASTQ header.
-3. The taxonomy ID Kraken used to label the sequence; 0 if the sequence is unclassified.
+3. The taxonomy ID used to label the sequence; 0 if the sequence is unclassified.
 4. the score of Labels, could be missing if there is no match between read and references.

 For example: